Florida Wills: FAQ

 Limitations on Gifts to Fiduciaries and Attorney Draftsperson

 Are there any limitations on beneficiaries a testator can name in a will?
-In particular, please specify if a will can provide for gifts to:

 - Gifts to trustees named in the will.